diego-conti/gleipnir/README.md

 # Gleipnir

-A program to compute the Nikolayevsky or pre-Einstein derivation on Lie algebras with a parameter, as defined in
+A program to study the Nikolayevsky derivation on Lie algebras with a parameter.

+The Nikolayevksy (or pre-Einstein) derivation of a Lie algebra g was defined in

 Yuri Nikolayevsky. *Einstein solvmanifolds and the pre-Einstein derivation*.
 [Trans.
 Amer.
 Math.
 Soc.
 363 (2011), 3935-3958](https://doi.org/10.1090/S0002-9947-2011-05045-2)

-The Nikolayevsky derivation of a Lie algebra g is the unique (up to automorphisms) *semisimple* derivation N such that
+It is the unique (up to automorphisms) *semisimple* derivation N such that

 	(*)	tr(ND)=tr D, D in Der(g)